Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 The Peristyle is what used to be the central courtyard of the palace which also served as a reception space for imperial visits.
 A colonnade of posts surrounds what looks like a small sunken square with the emperor’s residence at the back.

-Still today this is a popular meeting point in the heart of the old city and in summer you can attend all sorts of events here — from theatre to concerts.
-The bar across from the cathedral has set up their tables on the stairs of the Perystile and made a dreamy setting to enjoy a coffee or an aperitivo (at a premium, of course).
+Still today this is a popular meeting point in the heart of the old city and in summer you can attend all sorts of events here.

-The Peristyle is quite possibly the **most popular attraction in the city and just a few steps away from the Vestibule (just take the stairs up), the Podrumi (take the stairs going down) and St. Domus cathedral (to the side).
+The Peristyle is quite possibly the most popular attraction in the city and just a few steps away from the Vestibule (just take the stairs up), the Podrumi (take the stairs going down) and St. Domnius Cathedral (to the side).

 Location: Peristil